IronSenior/Linux-DSLR-TimeLapse/README.md

 ## Warnning
-Use this at your own risk.
+<span style="background-color: red">Use this at your own risk.
 I haven’t damaged my camera with it yet, but it’s not impossible.
 Every DSLR camera have a limited lifespan so be carefull with how many pictures you take.
-[More info](https://improvephotography.com/46433/long-dslr-last/)
+[More info](https://improvephotography.com/46433/long-dslr-last/)</span>